lvzt/Mens-toilet-interactive-device-project-EN/README.md

 After analyzing the above matrix, we conclude that, we will choose the flat multi-point detector over the ball shape multi-point detector; choosing between ultra-sonic and infrared detector requires more analysis, or maybe we will try them both; choosing between mini pc and Arduino + pc also requires more analysis; we choose python over C# because python is more flexible.

-# vi and vii need to be fixed!!

 ## b) Optimize parameters

 Usually this step is performed in the design revision circle.
 Because our project here is relatively simple, instead of using discrete analysis like before, we analyze the alternatives continuously, i.e., for each alternative we study the design for every engineering characteristics and optimize the parameters.
 In chapter 2 we already worked out the technical requirements,